BabuKelsey/learning_stuff/readme.md

 >*wordle
 >  - read library from file instead of hardcoding it to an array
 >  - probably add feedback to 0 matches to word

->*hidden discord
->  - covert input to spoilered text for discord